-Cold War, Crimea, Distant Echoes, How the West fell out with Russia, Nayab Chohan, NayabChohan, NayabChohanLIVE, Politics, Russia, Russia and the West, Template News, Terrorism, The West, Ukraine, Ukraine Conflict, Ukraine Crisis
+Cold War, Crimea, Distant Echoes, How the West fell out with Russia, Nayab Chohan, NayabChohan, NayabChohanLIVE, Politics, Putin, Putin and Russia, Russia, Russia and the West, Template News, Terrorism, The West, Ukraine, Ukraine Conflict, Ukraine Crisis

 Image from battle for Donetsk airport source tumblr